-The concerned brands have put a warning message on their website since a few months.
-We only quote you the main ones but all the brands proposing this type of support have the same concern.
+The concerned brands have now put a warning message on their website since a few months.
+We only quote you the main ones but all the brands proposing this type of supports have the same concern.

 Let's start with the basics.
 In all smartphones there is a stabilizer so that you can take sharp pictures.
 This stabilizer is either mechanical or digital.
 If it is digital, no problem.
-If it's mechanical, that's where the problems come in (this is the case with iPhones).
+If it is mechanical, that's where the problems come in (this is the case with iPhones).

 As we know, vibrations in many areas are very bad.
 Indeed, the vibrations of the motorbikes will make the stabilizer of the smartphone enter in resonance which will thus fail.
 Consequence?
 No more photo or video possible, which is very annoying.
 Not to mention the cost of the repair.

 Is this the case with all media?
 No.

 And with all bikes?
 No, it is not.

 If you have a rigid plastic or steel mount on your handlebars, on which you attach your smartphone, also in a rigid case, it will transfer all the vibrations of the motorcycle or bike (in rarer cases) directly into your smartphone and there is a risk of breakage.
 And if you have a motorcycle that vibrates a lot like Harley or MT07 to name a few.
 You know the rest...

 And there is no strict rule.
 Some break after a few miles, others after a few months.
 So it's a problem you have to anticipate.
 And there are two solutions.

 The first one is the vibration absorbers that some brands have recently released.
 It seems to do the job in most cases.
 There are always exceptions but it seems to work.
 The problem is that you have to spend between 20 and 35 euros more.